Have you experienced Alley Gator 3030 (AG3030) yet?

 We have a difficult time conveying the energy, hard work, and dedication that our Fairgrounds St. Pete team and participating artists put into creating the work you get to now enjoy in our immersive exhibit!

 Today we’re sharing some behind the scenes images of the work that went into creating this incredible artwork.
-Alley Gator 3030 aka AG3030 is by artist Joshua Hall also known as Baghead.
+Alley Gator 3030 aka AG3030 is by artist Joshua Hall aka Baghead.

 As with all of the artwork at Fairgrounds St. Pete, Alley Gator 3030 has a story.
 Ready to learn more?